Omikhleia/markdown.sile/examples/sile-and-markdown.md

 So called "line blocks", a sequence of lines beginning with a vertical bar (`|`) and followed by a space, are also supported.
 The division into lines is preserved in the output.
-Any additional leading space is preserved too, interpretated as an em-quad.
+Any additional leading space is preserved too, interpreted as an em-quad.
 These blocks can be useful for typesetting addresses or poetry.

 ::: { custom-style=em }